Potamogeton trichoides: Description

 The inflorescence is a short spike of 3–5 flowers arising from the water on a slender peduncle.

 This species readily hybridizes with several other species of Potamogeton including P. berchtoldii (P. × franconicus G.Fisch.), P. pusillus (P. × grovesii Dandy & G.Taylor) and P. compressus (P. × ripoides Baagøe).

 Hairlike pondweed is diploid, with 2n=26 chromosomes.

 Hairlike pondweed is one of the more distinctive fine-leaved pondweeds due to the characteristically stiff leaves dominated by the midrib and open but tightly rolled stipules.
 However, it tends to be rarer than other fine-leaved species and often grows in mixed beds with other fine-leaved water plants such as P. pusillus and Zannichellia palustris, so it may be overlooked.

 Taxonomy

 Potamogeton trichoides (trichoides = 'hairlike') was named by the German botanists Adelbert von Chamisso and Diederich Franz Leonhard von Schlechtendal in 1827.

-Hairlike pondweed is one of the fine-leaved pondweed clade (series Graminifolii), and related to similar species such P. pusillus.
+Hairlike pondweed is one of the fine-leaved pondweed clade (series Graminifolii), and related to similar species such as P. pusillus.